 directories, each with different qualifiers.
 To create an alternative resource for

 a different locale, you use a qualifier that specifies a language or a

 language-region combination.
 The name of a resource directory must conform

 to the naming scheme described in

-of the text in your app (everything except the app's title) to
+the text except the app's title to

 Japanese.
-In this case, you could create three alternative
+In this case, you create three

 files, each stored in a locale-specific resource directory:

 Contains English text for all the strings that the app uses, including text for a string named

 Contain French text for all the strings, including